Diversity & Inclusion Mission Statement

 Partnerships

-launched a census in 2022 of who does investigative work, Freedom Forum, Maynard Institute, National Association of Black Journalists, National Association of Hispanic Journalists, Native American Journalists Association and NLGJA (The Association of LGBTQ Journalists), the Trans Journalists Association, Military Veterans in Journalism and the National Center on Disability and Journalism.
+For several years, IRE has collaborated on training and other programs with journalism organizations that serve diverse memberships.
+Partners include the Asian American Journalists Association, Ida B. Wells Society for Investigative Reporting, Freedom Forum, Maynard Institute, National Association of Black Journalists, National Association of Hispanic Journalists, Indigenous Journalists Association and NLGJA (The Association of LGBTQ Journalists), the Trans Journalists Association, Military Veterans in Journalism, Religion News Association and the National Center on Disability and Journalism.
 Those are just some of the roughly 45 organizations we partner with on a rotating basis on programming and training.
 We also have consulted with Kimbap Media, a Korean-American women-owned journalism organization, in advising us on our programming and workplace culture.

 Fellowships & Scholarships